CommunityToolkit/Windows/components/Media/samples/ImageBlendBrush.md

 ---
 title: ImageBlendBrush
 author: erinwoo
-description: A brush can be used to display a tiled image as a background.
+description: A brush that blends the provided image with whatever is behind it in the application with the provided blend mode.
 keywords: brush, image, blend
 dev_langs:
   - csharp